-Interviewing for a new position can be tough, but it can be even worse when the interviewer’s questions start to drift into uncertain territory.
+Interviewing for a new position can be tough, but it can be even worse when the interviewer’s questions start to drift into uncertain territory or become perhaps tough interview questions.
 We’re not talking about the cringe-worthy — and illegal — questions about race, sex, and nationality; rather, the more covert questions that toe the line between unnecessary and out of line, particularly when it comes to other interviews or offers you may have.

-Let’s review some potential questions recruiters might ask in an interview, why they would ask such aggressive questions, and good responses to deflect them.
+Let’s review some potential tough interview questions recruiters might ask in an interview, why they would ask such aggressive questions, and how to answer tough interview questions.

 1. “Where else are you interviewing?”